jamesr1775/Sorting-Visualiser/Testing.md

 - The github icon opens up the source code for the project into a new tab.

 #### Further Testing
+- I asked friends and family to test and interact with the site on their own devices which included ipads, iphones and samsung phones.
+- Tested myself on a physical devices laptop, desktop, ipad, samsung phone, iphone.
 ### Bugs and Issues Resolved
 - First few versions of bubble sort and trying to change the bar charts heights to perform sorting was difficult.
 The animation happened all at once at the end of the function, or with the set timeout function the heights were not updated fast enough for the sorting algorithm and maybe only one or two